modxorg/Docs/en/extras/pdoTools/Snippets/pdoPage.md

 ### History API

 pdoPage supports History API in your browser.
-This means that when **&ajaxMode** enabled, the snippet can save the page number in the address bar, so when you reload nothing was lost.
+This means that when `&ajaxMode` enabled, the snippet can save the page number in the address bar, so when you reload nothing was lost.
 Also works correctly using the navigation buttons "forward\back" of the browser.

-You can change this behavior by setting **&ajaxHistory** by switching "on" or "off".
+You can change this behavior by setting `&ajaxHistory` by switching "on" or "off".
 By default, it works as follows:

-* If ajaxMode set to **default**, the History API is enabled, the page number is stored.
+* If `` &ajaxMode=`default` ``, the History API is enabled, the page number is stored.
-* If ajaxMode set to **scroll** or **button**, the History API is disabled.
+* If `` &ajaxMode=`scroll` `` or `` &ajaxMode=`button` ``, the History API is disabled.

-When **&ajaxHistory** is disabled, the navigation block is hidden, so pages cannot be switched manually.
+When `&ajaxHistory` is disabled, the navigation block is hidden, so pages cannot be switched manually.

 ### Javascript callbacks